Connect with PITC!

 What does it take to foster?

 We ask that you care for the dog or cat as if it were your own – integrating it and socializing it within your home and family.
-We ask that you bring the pet to at least two adoption events a month.
+We ask that you keep their personality bio current, upload pics/videos frequently, and you are encouraged to bring the pet to as many adoption events as possible.
 We pay for vaccinations, heartworm, spay/neuter and all veterinary care.
 Because we do not have a shelter, the temporary home you provide for an animal is a life saving act.

 Where can I come and see a pet that I’m interested in adopting?